teragrid/dgrid/docs/specification/new-spec/p2p/peer.md

 an existing peer.
 If so, we disconnect.

-We also check the peer's address and public key against an optional whitelist which can be managed through the ABCI app - if the whitelist is enabled and the peer does not qualify, the connection is terminated.
+We also check the peer's address and public key against an optional whitelist which can be managed through the asura app - if the whitelist is enabled and the peer does not qualify, the connection is terminated.

-### Tendermint Version Handshake
+### teragrid Version Handshake

-The Tendermint Version Handshake allows the peers to exchange their NodeInfo:
+The teragrid Version Handshake allows the peers to exchange their NodeInfo:

 ```golang
 type NodeInfo struct {